sagar-bei031/EmbeddedTutorials/source/index.rst

    :hidden:

    getting_started
+   arduino_basics_tutorial
    stm32_basics_tutorial
    intermediate_tutorial
    highlights

 .. note::
    This tutorial is tailored for **students of IOE, Pulchowk Campus**, addressing their specific requirements and constraints.
+In some sections, students may be required to contact the team for further assistance.
+We are open to suggestions and contributions from students, and we will be happy to include them in this tutorial.

 Embedded Tutorials
 ==================